Donicia/Homework-9/README.md

 ![surfs-up.jpeg](Images/surfs-up.png)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
+I hav ebeen working very hard and have just decided to take a  long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.

 ## Step 1 - Climate Analysis and Exploration